Start a new Family Bible Study tradition with Scripture and Tea! A fun way to connect with each another and God. Download your free planning guide.

 You don’t need an expensive or fancy tea set.
 Ours is a mismatched collection of china cups and tea pots found in garage sales.
 My girls love picking out which teacup they will use each week.
 Some are elaborate with roses and gold trim.
 Others are more plain with muted colors and simple designs.

 The Bible isn’t an easy read.
-There are contraindications, archaic language, and tough lessons throughout.
+There’s archaic language and tough lessons throughout.
 Before we begin our family bible study, we quiet our souls and we pray to S.E.E.
 God’s truth and purpose for our lives.

 S – Spirit: We pray for God’s Spirit to guide our readings and understanding. ( John 16:13)